manuel-valles/deno-guide/README.md

    - _Rust_ uses the Tokio library for the _Thread Pool_. **Tokio** is a runtime for writing reliable, asynchronous, and slim applications with the Rust programming language.
    - Similarities with NodeJS System:

-     - NodeJS Bidings ~ Rust
+     - NodeJS Bindings ~ Rust
      - Libuv ~ Tokio

      ![NodeSystem](/images/NodeArchitecture.jpg)